We may earn income from links in this post. Please read this Disclosure for details.

 The surrounding countryside is dotted with wild flowers, cactus, ancient gnarled olive trees and even more frantoi ipogei in various states of restoration.

-This autumn harvest celebration recognizing the patron saint of winemaking, horsemen and horses, beggars, the poor and injured.
+This autumn harvest celebration recognizes the patron saint of winemaking, horsemen and horses, beggars, the poor and injured.

 His feast day is November 11th but if you’re planning to attend the festivities in Taviano, it’s important to note that the festivities take place on November 10th.

 They include the illumination of the streets of the town, processions featuring the statue of the St. Martin being carried from the church through the streets along with brass bands, live music and dance.
-And of course there’s food, food, food.

-When it comes to cuisine, in addition to celebrating with vino novello (new wine of the season) and castagne (chestnuts), food fans will enjoy sampling an array of delicious regional cuisine.
+When it comes to gastronomy, in addition to celebrating with vino novello (new wine of the season) and castagne (chestnuts), food fans will enjoy sampling an array of delicious regional cuisine.

 Produced by a small number of families, who themselves are descended from generations of scapeciari dating back to possibly even Roman time, scapece is sold exclusively in markets and during festivals in the Salento region.

-For a tutored tasting, visit the Adamo Estate in Alliste where they cultivate without the use of pesticides or fertilizers.
+For a tutored tasting, visit the Adamo Estate in Alliste where they cultivate olives without pesticides or fertilizers.